-Following completion of 2019 drilling at its Miller prospect on the Goldlund Gold Project ("Miller"), the exploration program moved to the Goldlund Gold Project Main Zone area in Q4 2019 and continued there in 2020 until the scheduled break in mid-March.
+Following completion of the 2019 drilling at its Miller prospect ("Miller") at the Goldlund Gold Project, the exploration program moved to the Goldlund Gold Project Main Zone area ("Main Zone") in Q4 2019 and continued there in 2020 until a scheduled break in mid-March.
+On May 31, 2020, the Company recommenced its 2020 drill program with a plan to drill a further 2,000 metres ("m") to fulfill flow-through requirements from the Company's December 18, 2019 private placement.

-The initial phase of this Main Zone drill program was completed in March 2020 (prior to the field program shutdown at Goldlund Gold Project due to COVID-19, which coincided with the scheduled mid-March break), consisted of 39 holes (approximately 7,300 metres ("m")), with the overall program's focus being to define and extend mineralization in the eastern and western portions of Zones 1, 2, 3 and 4.
-Fourteen of these holes (approximately 2,500 m) were drilled in 2019, with a further 25 holes (approximately 4,800 m) drilled during Q1 2020, and these holes primarily targeted the Zone 2 and 3 areas.
-The Company is currently planning an extension of this work program (the scale of the second phase is yet to be determined, and will be based on pending results).
+The initial phase of this Main Zone drill program commenced in November 2019 and was completed in March 2020 (prior to a temporary field program shutdown at Goldlund Gold Project due to COVID-19, which coincided with the scheduled mid-March break), and consisted of 39 holes (approximately 7,300 m), with the overall program's focus being to define and extend mineralization in the eastern and western portions of Zones 1, 2, 3 and 4.
+Fourteen of these holes (approximately 2,500 m) were drilled in 2019, with a further 25 holes (approximately 4,800 m) drilled during Q1 2020, with holes primarily targeting the Zone 2 and 3 areas.
+A further 9 holes (approximately 1,600 m) were completed when the program restarted in May after the COVID-19 shutdown.
+To date, a total of 48 holes (approximately 8,958 m) have been completed at the Main Zone as part of the 2019 - 2020 drill program.

 Drilling at the Main Zone is focused on delineating mineralization between the currently-defined zones of the Goldlund Gold Project deposit.

 The main Goldlund Gold Project deposit that hosts the current mineral resource estimate remains open along strike to the northeast, to the southwest, and at depth.